St. Louis Bus Accident LawyerRequest Free Consultation

 A skilled bus accident lawyer from our law firm can help you file a bus accident claim against the government agency or private company that operates the bus service.
 Our job is to pursue the compensation you deserve, while you focus on healing from your injuries.

-Who May Be Liable in a Bus Accident?
+Who May Be Liable in a St. Louis Bus Accident?

 Liability in a bus accident depends on the specific circumstances of the accident.
 Your attorney can help determine liability by discovering how the accident occurred and who was at fault.
 Liability could lie with the following entities:

 - The bus driver.
-The driver himself may be liable if he/she was intoxicated, over-fatigued, or distracted
+The bus driver themself may be liable if he/she was intoxicated, over-fatigued, or distracted

 - The bus company.
 In some cases, poor bus maintenance or failure to properly vet and background check drivers may have resulted in the accident